Cancel anytime

 - Acquisition Price (USD millions): 323

-- Strategic Rationale: Expanded digital media presence and content portfolio.
+- Strategic Rationale: Expanded its media portfolio with online brands and content.

 Growth Trajectory and Initiatives